mmuratarat/mmuratarat.github.io/_pages/faq.md

 $$
 \bar{x} = \begin{bmatrix} 2/3 \\ 1/3 \\ 2/3\end{bmatrix}
 $$

+A Unit Vector has a magnitude of 1.
+The term normalized vector is sometimes used as a synonym for unit vector.

 #### What is Hadamard product of two matrices?
 Hadamard product is also known as Element-wise Multiplication.
 It is named after French Mathematician, Jacques Hadamard.
 Elements corresponding to same row and columns of given vectors/matrices are multiplied together to form a new vector/matrix.